l4rm4nd/F2BFilters/README.md

 > Nftables do not support string matching.
 Therefore, we cannot block IP packets sent from reverse proxy to docker containers by inspecting the X-Forwarded-For header.
 >
 > You have to switch your OS to use the legacy iptables.
 Read [here](https://wiki.debian.org/nftables?ref=blog.lrvt.de#Reverting_to_legacy_xtables).
+>
+> Alternatively, use the CloudFlare API to ban a threat actor's IP address.
+This is viable solution, if you already use CF and cannot use legacy iptables.

 # Usage